angela-d/brain-dump/android/apks-multiple-phones.md

 Plug in the source phone via USB.

-You could use these commands to snag any kind of app data, my example is using Waterfox's preferences.
+You could use these commands to snag any kind of app data, my example is using Firefox's preferences.
 App data is stored in **/data/data/**

 Get root privileges over ADB:
 ```bash